lasong/python-engineer-code-challenge/README.md

-# python-engineer-code-challenge-quix
+# python-engineer-code-challenge

-Python engineer tech challenge for Quix
+Python engineer tech challenge

 ## Local setup
 - Install docker and docker-compose (if you do not have it yet)